dvin100/CC-TF-Demo/README.md

 For the next step, under security quickstart
 Step 1 - How would you like to authenticate your connection?
-1- Enter a username and password that will be used by the connector to authenticate to the DB 2- Click [Create User]
+1. Enter a username and password that will be used by the connector to authenticate to the DB
+2. Click [Create User]

 ![image](https://github.com/dvin100/CC-TF-Demo/assets/22193622/30be95a1-86e2-4f68-a432-0b52b5f49057)

 Step 2 - Where would you like to connect from?
-1- Select [Cloud Environment]
+1. Select [Cloud Environment]
-2- Click [Configure] under IP Access List
+2. Click [Configure] under IP Access List
-3- In IP Address enter: 0.0.0.0 and click [Add Entry] 4- Click [Finish and close]
+3. In IP Address enter: 0.0.0.0 and click [Add Entry]
+4. Click [Finish and close]

 Once finished, in this view, click [Connect]
 ![image](https://github.com/dvin100/CC-TF-Demo/assets/22193622/a563d80a-caf7-480b-979f-1a0fa9c8e10e)

 In the next window, click [Drivers]
 Then, copy the FQDN after the @ sign.
-In the example below: mongodb.ykqlpcn.mongodb.net
+In the example below: ***mongodb.ykqlpcn.mongodb.net*** Keep this as we will need it in the following steps
 ![image](https://github.com/dvin100/CC-TF-Demo/assets/22193622/f308cdb3-3fa0-47c1-b451-c82533576203)

+# Configure the Terraform variables